Horizon Carrier Screen

-Understanding what the Natera Horizon Carrier Screening Test is and how it works can help determine whether it is appropriate for you and your partner.
+Understanding what carrier screening is and how it works can help determine whether it is appropriate for you and your partner.

 Everyone has two copies of 23 chromosomes — one set from your mother and one from your father for a total of 46.
 However, sometimes these genes can be abnormal.
 If you have one normal chromosome and a mutated counterpart, you are considered a “carrier.”
 If two carriers with the same mutation have a baby, they may pass on a genetic disorder.
 These types of disorders are called recessive conditions.
 A carrier screening panel can reveal if you and/or your partner are carriers of the same recessive disease traits.

 The Horizon Test checks for up to 274 recessive and X-linked conditions that you could unknowingly pass on to a baby.

 The Horizon Test offers:

 - complimentary pre-and post-test genetic information and counselling

 - next-generation sequencing—the latest technology—to provide better detection rates

 - patient-friendly reports, fact sheets, and videos to help you understand your results

 - a choice of 4 carrier screening panels in UK.
 Horizon 421 not available in Europe.